brunodpoliveira/Fallout1DemoAI/README.md

 # Fallout1DemoAI
-This project is an new take on Role-Playing Games,built using Korge and Kotlin.
+This project is a new take on Role-Playing Games,built using Korge and Kotlin.
 The main highlight of the project is the use of LLMs to power the NPC interactions, making them dynamic and conversational.

 ## Collaborating